-The Emergency Planning and Disaster Resilience department currently has the following staff allocation.
+The Emergency Planning and Disaster Resilience department currently has the following staff allocations:

-- Manager of Emergency Programs and Disaster Resilience - Reporting to the CAO, this is an exempt Manager position responsible for the overall emergency program and disaster resiliency portfolios as well as supervision of subordinate staff. - Emergency Planning Assistant - Reporting to the Manager of Emergency Programs and Disaster Resilience, this is a union position responsible for emergency program planning, programming, EOC operations and emergency support. - Both positions play an active role in any EOC activation.
+- Manager of Emergency Programs and Disaster Resilience - Reporting to the CAO, this is an exempt manager position responsible for the overall emergency program and disaster resiliency portfolios as well as supervision of subordinate staff. - Emergency Planning Assistant - Reporting to the Manager of Emergency Programs and Disaster Resilience, this is a union position responsible for emergency program planning, programming, EOC operations and emergency support.

+Both positions play an active role in any EOC activation.

 The CRD has recently split the Protective Services department from the Emergency Planning department.
-It is now two separate co-located departments that function well together due to past work history and complimentary service functions.

-The Protective Services department includes a Manager of Protective Services, two Fire Services Supervisors and a Protective Services Assistant (who supports CRD fire departments, the Central Cariboo Search and Rescue, and the 911 service).

-However, these other staff are fully committed to other responsibilities, and as such, are generally not available or responsible to the emergency management staff except in extraordinary circumstances, such as during emergency operations centre activations.
+They are now separate co-located departments that function well together due to past work history and complimentary service functions.
+The Protective Services department includes a manager of protective services, two fire services supervisors and a protective services assistant (who support CRD fire departments, the Central Cariboo Search and Rescue, and the 911 service).
+However, these other staff are fully committed to other responsibilities and are generally not available or responsible to the emergency management staff, except in extraordinary circumstances such as during EOC activations.

-An emergency operations centre, when staffed to a level 2 (where most command and section chief positions are staffed) is a significant draw and disruptive organizationally to a smaller local government such as the CRD.
-The CRD emergency program is one of the smaller services within the CRD, but it has the potential to impact the other CRD staff significantly when emergency events happen, and when the EOC must be staffed.
+An EOC, when staffed to a level 2 (where most command and section chief positions are staffed), is disruptive and a significant draw on a smaller local government such as the CRD.
+The CRD emergency program is one of the smaller services within the CRD, but it has the potential to impact the other CRD staff significantly when emergency events occur, necessitating the EOC being staffed.
 The organization cannot disregard its mandated responsibility to assist the public in times of crisis, nor its obligations under the BC Emergency Program Act.
-Additional staff in this service would provide expertise and departmental capacity for an EOC activation (for events with lower staffing resource requirements) whereby reducing demands, workloads, and stress levels among other CRD staff who may otherwise be needed in the EOC.
+Additional staff in this service would provide expertise and departmental capacity for an EOC activation (for events with lower staffing resource requirements), reducing demands, workloads, and stress levels among other CRD staff who may otherwise be needed in the EOC.

 Currently, there are other staff within the CRD offsetting the lack of staff capacity within the CRD emergency program.
-The Chief Administrative Officer, in particular, is often drawn into activations and emergency program activities because of a lack of trained and available emergency program staff.
-This is a draw on the day-to-day operations of the CRD and is a concern for business continuity - the CAO is a busy position and time not spent in managing the organization results in a loss of effort in general CRD governance.
+The Chief Administrative Officer (CAO) in particular is often drawn into activations and emergency program activities because of a lack of trained and available emergency program staff.
+This is a draw on the day-to-day operations of the CRD and is a concern for business continuity.
+The CAO is a busy position and time spent outside of managing the organization results in a loss of effort in general CRD governance.
 These issues could be rectified with proper staffing of the emergency program.